danjohnson3141/Jekyll-Test/Parameters.md

 * :app_sponsor_id - Integer, passed in the URL.
 Is derived from the 'app_sponsor_id' field on the the 'banner_ads' table.

 * :event_id - Integer, passed in through the URL.
-Derived from the 'id' field of the 'events' table.
+Is derived from the 'id' field of the 'events' table.

 * :group_id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'groups' table.

 * (messages) :id - Integer, passed in through the URL.
 Is derived from the 'id' field of the 'messages' table.

 * :page - Text, passed in through the URL.
-Each page of the App will have its own unique name.
-This parameter corresponds to the 'name' field in the app_label_pages table in the database.
+Is derived from the 'name' field in the 'app_label_pages' table.

 * :post_id - Integer, passed in through the URL.
 Used to declare which post is going to be updated.
 It is derived from the 'id' field on the 'posts' table.